 When “Man Of Steel” was released in 2013, I remember thinking the overall direction of this movie was very refreshing.
 The Donner films are easily the definite Superman movies, with the first film in particular being a masterpiece, and as such, they’ve had a tremendous amount of influence on the Superman franchise over the decades, with movies and TV shows alike modelling themselves after them in a variety of ways.
 At some point though, that starts to feel like a reductive crutch.
 “Superman Returns” in particular tried so hard to be like the Donner films that it never really established an identity of it’s own.
 By the time 2013 rolled around, I wanted a Superman movie that wasn’t afraid to take risks, be creative or ambitious; a movie that for better or for worse would pass or fail on it’s own merits.
 With “Man Of Steel”, I can safely say that I got that movie.
 The first twenty minutes on Krypton alone make it clear that it’s going to be a pretty clean break from the Donner series.

 “Man Of Steel” wound up being one of the most divisive Superman movies ever produced.
-You’ve got people who really, really like it, and people who absolutely hate it for it’s portrayal of Superman, and that’s before you get into it’s sequels of rapidly declining quality.
+You’ve got people who really, really like it for its fresh take on the Superman universe, and people who absolutely hate it for it’s portrayal of Superman, and that’s before you get into it’s sequels of rapidly declining quality.
 Me, personally, I quite like “Man Of Steel” for a multitude of reasons I’ll be getting into.
 Superman movies are usually very lengthy, clocking in at around two and a half hours.
 Depending on how strong the story is, that runtime either gives the plot plenty of space to breath or it drags like hell, so it’s a testament to how much I liked this movie that it rarely ever bored me.
 The first half is pretty slow-paced, taking it’s time to build up Clark’s character and develop him, while the second half is very fast-paced.
 Once Zod shows up to begin his invasion, it’s pretty much a race to finish, and there’s a nice, rousing experience of escalation as the severity of the situation is steadily unveiled to Superman and the audience.

 In the comics and other media, Superman’s double life has generally been approached in two different ways over the years.
 With pre-crisis Kal-El, Superman the alien hero was his real, dominant identity and Clark Kent was mostly a bumbling mask he wore for the public’s eye: this was the version of Superman that George Reeves, Christopher Reeve and Brandon Routh portrayed.
 With post-crisis Kal-El, Clark Kent the strong-willed cornfed farm boy was how he saw himself first and foremost, and his alter-ego Superman was a means for him to do good while still maintaining a personal life: this was the version of Superman that Dean Cain, Tom Welling and Henry Cavill portrayed.
 Easily my favorite thing about “Man Of Steel” is Superman’s character arc, it’s one of the most fleshed out portrayals of Superman that we’ve gotten so far in the cinema.
 As a child of two worlds, the movie frequently stresses that it was Clark’s upbringing from Jonathan and Martha Kent that made him the man that he is, and his learned humanity is every bit as important as his Kryptonian heritage, if not more so.
 “Superman” was pretty straightforward with Clark’s origin story, while “Man Of Steel” indulges in a lot of non-linear storytelling.
 There are a number of character-building flashbacks from Clark’s childhood scattered throughout the film, and not all of them are in order.
 The audience is invited to piece together Clark’s background as we learn about the struggles he had growing up, like adjusting to each of his new, unknown abilities manifesting (including a pretty bad case of sensory overload that his mom had to talk him through), having to live apart from the other kids while he tried to keep his gifts a secret, and the fact that he has to hold back all the time, every day, occasionally letting people treat him like trash when he could easily destroy them.
 In the present day, Clark is wandering around the Earth like a nomad, trying to find himself, find his purpose and discover his origins after his dad’s death.